Array (Sequential Storage)

 isarr[0]

-, which is the value of the first element.If you do not use functions like
+, the first element.If you don’t use functions like

 memset

-to initialize the values of an array, the values within the array are indeterminate.
-The statementint arr[10]
+to initialize the array, the values inside are not defined.int arr[10]

 Summary

-To summarize the cause-and-effect logic above, a static array is essentially a block of contiguous memory space.
-From the statement int arr[10]
+Let me review the logic above: a static array is essentially a block of continuous memory.
+From int arr[10]

-We know the starting address of this memory space (the array name
+We know the start address of this memory (

 arr